Whether you've been practicing yoga for years or whether you've just begun to take some classes, you might notice a few things:

 ANNNND, Get 1 Month of Premium Access, on me!

-THE HUGE POTENTIAL FOR PEOPLE WHO TRY SOMATICS
+THE DEFINITION OF SOMATICS AND THE HUGE POTENTIAL FOR PEOPLE WHO TRY IT

 In Tara's words: "What's interesting here with Feldenkrais is that you have the potential to exit the "box" of habits, mannerisms, way of perceiving things that you've been doing your whole life.